AlbertHernandez/express-kubernetes-example/README.md

 Now, we need to install [docker desktop](https://www.docker.com/products/docker-desktop) app.
 Once we have it, let's enable Kubernetes, we can do it by going to the settings and enabling the Kubernetes checkbox.
 For more information, you can check the [official documentation](https://docs.docker.com/desktop/kubernetes/).

+> [!NOTE]
+> As an alternative, you can use [minikube](https://minikube.sigs.k8s.io/docs/start/), [MicroK8s](https://microk8s.io/) or similar tool to start a local cluster.

 ## 🚀 Starting the cluster

-Once docker desktop is running and Kubernetes is enabled, we need to build our docker image and create all the kubernetes resources we have configured, to do so we have automated the process with an script that you can run with:
+Once the Kubernetes cluster is enabled, we need to build our docker image and create all the kubernetes resources we have configured, to do so we have automated the process with an script that you can run with:

 ```shell
 ./kubernetes/use-cases/create_kubernetes_cluster.sh